Complications from Mirena IUD Birth Control

 While the label has indicated that migration may occur if the uterus is perforated during insertion, it describes this as an “uncommon” event and fails to warn about the risk of spontaneous perforation or migration, which may occur long after insertion.

-As a result of complications from Mirena birth control, women have experience painful and devastating side effects, such as:
+As a result of complications from Mirena birth control, women have experienced painful and devastating side effects, such as:

 ▸ Mirena Perforation

 In many cases, women have reported that the Mirena IUD perforated or punctured the uterus or became embeded in the uterine wall.
 This may result in the need for risky surgery to remove the Mirena IUD, and may leave women with painful and devastating side effects from internal scarring, infection or damage to other organs.